A Trust Lawyer Las Vegas Answers Common Trust-Related Questions

-Las Vegas, NV is popular for creating trusts because of Nevada laws that cover the protection of assets.
-One of the main reasons is the fact that the time when assets transferred to the trust become protected from the grantor’s creditors is among the shortest.
-So if an individual becomes a creditor after the assets are transferred to the trust, they have only two years to bring a claim against the trust’s assets.
+Las Vegas, NV, is famous for creating trusts because of Nevada laws that cover the protection of assets.
+One of the main reasons is that the time when assets transferred to the trust become protected from the grantor’s creditors is among the shortest.
+So, if an individual becomes a creditor after the assets are transferred to the trust, they have only two years to bring a claim against the trust’s assets.

 Also, a properly drafted and executed living trust can eliminate probate costs.